hoangnmdev/Clone-Mobile-Twitter/README.md

 ## Group : 14

 ##  Description
-This is an UI application based on Twitter.\
+This is an UI application based on Twitter.
-Tool use     : Android Studio\
 ## Members List Group 14
 | Student ID |        Name        | Major | Email address                   |
 |:----------:|:------------------:|:---:|:--------------------------------|